MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

   *Fields* by mainly extending the symbols defined in `BasicTypeSymbols`.
 * The newly defined symbols extend the general ones by typical objectoriented features, such as private, static, etc.
-  Again they do not preculde a concrete syntax.
+  Again they do not preclude a concrete syntax.
 * Remark: This grammar is not intended to define concrete or abstract syntax, but the infrastructure for symbols in objectoriented context.